Developer(s) – Lumenox ehf

-As I said, admiring the scenery will unfortunately bring progress in the game to a halt, since the game requires players to be fast, and to revise the basic structure of each level as opposed to appreciating the exquisite designs of each level.
+As I said, admiring the scenery will, unfortunately, bring progress in the game to a halt, since the game requires players to be fast, and to revise the basic structure of each level as opposed to appreciating the exquisite designs of each level.
 There is a projectile ability thrown in, in a bid to keep the game interesting, but any fluency in gameplay is eliminated with players having to constantly backtrack until they have earned a gold medal in each stage; similar to Angry Birds.
-After having played Dust: An Elysian Tail, I couldn’t hep but draw comparisons whilst playing.
+After having played Dust: An Elysian Tail, I couldn’t help but draw comparisons whilst playing.
 The problem being is that Dust is the far superior of the two.

 Controls – 6/10

-Having experienced the controls scheme for myself, its obvious that this game will works better on PC than it will on home consoles; and even then, using a mouse in a 2D side scroller under the circumstances of gameplay is particularly questionable in my opinion.
-In the middle of being marred down by every single obstacle in each level, it doesn’t feel practical to have to have the player character pointing in specific directions to use abilities in the fashion that it forces players to.
+Having experienced the controls scheme for myself, its obvious that this game will work better on PC than it will on home consoles; and even then, using a mouse in a 2D side scroller under the circumstances of gameplay is particularly questionable in my opinion.
+In the middle of being marred down by every single obstacle in each level, it doesn’t feel practical to have the player character pointing in specific directions to use abilities in the fashion that it forces players to.